Kavith320/Introduction_to-_IoT/README.md

 ## 🧑‍🏫 Author

-This session is prepared for educational purposes at [Your University Name].
+This session is prepared for educational purposes

 ---